abdullahi2022/Bussiness-Website-2022.github.io/README.md

 # To do list
 - [x] <del> Create a To Do List [x] <del>
-- [ ]Add more items from the paper
+- [ ] Add more items from the paper
+- [ ] Upload the To do list and the website design here

 ---